Michael Wright: Nothing But Love For You

 When many see actor Michael Wright in person, he says people try to quote lines from some of their favorite characters.
 Michael Wright is best known for his role as Eddie Kane, Jr. in the 1991 Robert Townsend film The Five Heartbeats.
 Wright has been seen on the small screen as well in a number of shows including the 1983 NBC science fiction miniseries V, “Miami Vice”, and on the 1997 HBO series Oz as Omar White.

 So how does one “cope” without becoming dependent on substances?
-Here a few tips:
+Here a five ways one can overcome:

 1. Truth – Don’t lie.
 It is better not to lie by trying to make up some excuse like “no I just had some” because that will just lead the person peer pressuring you into their next sells pitch.
 Those who pressure you will usually arrive at the truth eventually, and if they don’t, they often will cause you to do something you wouldn’t normally do just so you can make your lie more believable.